ariG23498/ariG23498.github.io/_posts/2020-07-09-Similarity-of-neuron-activations-between-similar-classes.md

 ## Training

-At this step we train the model to fit on out `Fashion MNIST` dataset.
+At this step we train the model to fit on out `Fashion MNIST` dat-aset.

 ```python